ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 =--

 Proposition \ref{SuperSmoothSetsSystemOfAdjunctions} says that the basic operations on local model spaces, such as

-1. forming the underlying bosonic space
+1. forming the underlying bosonic space,

-1. forming the underlying formal bosonic space of bi-fermions
+1. forming the underlying formal bosonic space of bi-fermions,

-1. forming the underlying reduced space without infinitesimal thickening
+1. forming the underlying reduced space

-extend from local model space to the generalized spaces modeled on them, while retaining their relation to each other and to the respective inclusions, and such that yet further operations accompanying them are induced.
+extend from local model spaces to the generalized spaces modeled on them, while retaining their relation to each other and to the respective inclusions, and such that yet further operations accompanying them are induced.